Hypnosis as part of your psychological treatment

 Canterbury CT1 3NG

-Hypnosis is conducted by Nicky Wood, Consultant Clinical Psychologist at the Children’s Assessment Centre, Kent and Canterbury Hospital.
-Nicky has undertaken specialist training in clinical hypnosis at University College London and is experienced in the use of hypnosis as part of psychological treatments with children and young people.
+Your psychologist has had specialist training in clinical hypnosis at University College London.
+They are experienced in the use of hypnosis, as part of psychological treatments with children and young people.

 Will I be taught self-hypnosis?

-To make sure that your treatment is as effective as possible, your psychologist may teach you self-hypnosis.
-This will allow you to increase the effectiveness of your treatment at home and maintain the benefits after your treatment sessions have finished.
+To make sure that your treatment works as well as possible, your psychologist may teach you self-hypnosis.
+This will allow you to:

 Some common concerns about hypnosis

 There are lots of mistaken beliefs about hypnosis.
-Here are the facts: hypnosis does not:
+Here are the facts.

-Your psychologist will discuss and agree with you before your hypnosis what kinds of things you will focus on and imagine.
-You will not be asked to do anything you do not feel comfortable with.
-During hypnosis you will still have control over your actions and choices.
+Your psychologist will discuss and agree with you what kinds of things you will focus on and imagine.
+They will not ask you to do anything you do not feel comfortable with.
+During hypnosis you still have control over your actions and choices.

 Can I have someone with me when I have hypnosis?